Appointment of Examiners - Guidelines

-Three examiners will be appointed for all higher degree by research thesis examination, all of whom shall be external to the University.
+Three examiners will be appointed for all HDR thesis examinations, all of whom shall be external to the University.
 In exceptional circumstances, two external and one internal examiner may be appointed if approved by the Director, Research.

-The current CSU Regulations relating to HDR thesis examination matters can be found in the Higher Degree by Research Policy.
+The current Charles Sturt University Regulations relating to HDR thesis examination matters can be found in the Higher Degree by Research Policy.

 Identifying Potential Examiners

 Academic Examiners shall be of high academic standing in the field in which the candidate's research was conducted and, for professional doctorate examiners, shall demonstrate knowledge of the professional area in which the thesis is being examined.
 This is to the advantage of both the candidate and the University, preserving the value of the award and bringing the work of the HDR candidate to the attention of the scholarly community.

 The Principal Supervisor and/or supervisory team should consult with the candidate prior to contacting any potential examiners, the candidate is able to make suggestions, indicate preferences and are also encouraged to state who they would not want as an examiner, for example where they are known to have strongly opposing views, methodologies and/or practices.
 However, the candidate should not be told the names of the examiners who have been nominated.
 This information remains confidential until the examiners reports are returned.